 Allowance for Bad Debts.
 We maintain allowances for doubtful accounts for estimated losses resulting from the inability of our customers to make required payments.
-No single customer is significant to Autodesk, and as such, our exposure to uncollectible trade receivables is generally limited.

 Estimated reserves are determined based upon historical loss patterns, the number of days that billings are past due and an evaluation of the potential risk of loss associated with specific problem accounts.
 While we believe our existing reserve for doubtful accounts is adequate and proper, additional reserves may be required should the financial condition of our customers deteriorate or as unusual circumstances arise.